UoB-COMSM0166/2025-group-4/README.md

 # 3.1 Introduction

 ## 3.1.1 Game Background
 - A magical catastrophe shattered the world, leaving only floating islands adrift in the sky.
-Ancient civilizations collapsed, and wild arcane energy now flows through broken landscapes filled with danger, mystery, and forgotten magic.
+Ancient civilisations collapsed, and wild arcane energy now flows through broken landscapes filled with danger, mystery, and forgotten magic.
 - You are a magical creature—an exiled, sentient dog cast out by its own kind.
 Armed with instinct and arcane power, you must navigate through frozen glaciers,  cursed jungles, and twisted forests suspended in the sky.
 Each realm pulses with unstable magic, hiding secrets—and death—at every turn.
 - Watch your step.
 Triangular spikes jut from the ground and sky.
 Razor-sharp thorn clusters in the forest are fatal to the touch.
 There are no second chances.
 - Your journey leads to **Death Cliff**—the last known fragment of the World Core.
 Only by surviving the trials of magic and reclaiming your lost power can you unlock the secret to restoring the world.